 Climate

-The climate of Cape Town is a subtropical one.
-The temperature varies from an average low of about 10 degrees Celsius in winter to an average high of around 28 degrees Celsius in summer, with the occasional variation between those extremes.
+The climate of Cape Town is subtropical.
+The temperature ranges from an average low of approximately 10 degrees Celsius in winter to an average high of around 28 degrees Celsius in summer, with occasional variations between these extremes.

 Food Habits

-In Cape Town, the people have a lot of different food habits depending on the region.
-In an urban area like Cape Town, your diet will be much better than living in a rural area.
+In Cape Town, people have diverse food habits depending on their region.
+In an urban area like Cape Town, your diet will likely be more varied than in a rural area.
 City dwellers generally consume more seafood and vegetables, while country dwellers eat less meat and consume more maize-based foods.

 Places to See

-1) Table Mountain – The mountain is one of the most iconic symbols of Cape Town and offers some spectacular views.
+1) Table Mountain – The mountain is one of the most iconic symbols of Cape Town, offering spectacular views.

 2) Bo-Kaap Quarter – This vibrant, colourful neighbourhood has many winding streets and plazas.
 It’s home to the largest concentration of Muslim people in South Africa.

-3) Kirstenbosch Botanical Gardens – These gardens were established in 1913 by Sir Harold Porters)
+3) Kirstenbosch Botanical Gardens – These gardens were established in 1913 by Sir Harold Porter.